Distribution of Cell Area in Bounded Poisson Voronoi Tessellations with Application to Secure Local Connectivity: Mean cell area

 The upper bound in~\eqref{eq:Bounda} can be evaluated at arbitrary precision, and it is less than unity for all $a\!\geq \!
 0$, see the red line in Fig.~\ref{fig:MeanA}.
 As $a\!\rightarrow\!\infty$, the Struve function converges to $\lim_{a\rightarrow\infty}\mathbf{M}_1\!\left(2a^2\right)\!=\! -\frac{2}{\pi}$, and the bound converges to $\frac{1}{2}\!+\!\frac{\arccos\left(\frac{2}{\pi}\right)}{\sqrt{\pi^2-4}}$. \end{proof} \end{lemma}

-\begin{lemma} For a \ac{PVT} induced by a unit-intensity \ac{PPP} in the half-plane, the mean size of cell $\mathcal{C}_0$ is less than unity when the seed $S_0$ is located at the boundary. \begin{proof} To simplify integration, we take a coordinate system where the seed $S_0$ is the origin.
-The size of the void area for points with coordinates $r\geq 0$, $0\leq\phi\leq \pi/2$ can be calculated using equation~\eqref{eq:A1} after substituting $d\!=\!r$, $a\!=\!0$ and $\omega\!=\!\frac{\pi}{2}-\phi$.
+\begin{lemma} For a \ac{PVT} induced by a unit-intensity \ac{PPP} in the half-plane, the mean area of cell $\mathcal{C}_0$ within the half-plane is less than unity when the seed $S_0$ is located at the boundary. \begin{proof} We take a coordinate system where the seed $S_0$ is the origin.
+The area of the void for points with coordinates $r\geq 0$, $0\leq\phi\leq \pi/2$ can be calculated using equation~\eqref{eq:A1} after substituting $d\!=\!r$, $a\!=\!0$ and $\omega\!=\!\frac{\pi}{2}-\phi$.
 After some straightforward calculation we get

 where we have multiplied by $2$ to account for the angles $\pi/2 \leq\phi\leq \pi$.